diyscif/diyscif/scif-thesis.md

 [@moeser2009, p.
 273]

-To achieve a high sound attenuation level, it is advantageous to use heavy total masses and to distribute them unequally among the shells, if possible avoding shells of equal weight.
+To achieve a high sound attenuation level, it is advantageous to use heavy total masses and to distribute them unequally among the shells, if possible avoiding shells of equal weight.
 One should also maximize the distance $d$ between the two shells, dampen the cavity as fully as possible with absorber material, and avoid leaks or structure-borne sound bridges. [@moeser2009, p.
 276]